 FlexArm/FlexCNC originally bought a 3D printer to make prototypes for tool holders.
 They quickly realized the strong nature of the material would allow them to fully manufacture these parts in the 3D printer.
-They have expanded their 3D printing efforts to include custom end effectors and spare/replacement parts for the FlexCNC.
+Their 3D printing efforts now include custom end effectors and spare/replacement parts for the FlexCNC.

-With 3D printing the options are (almost) endless when it comes to what materials can be used.
+With 3D printing, the options are (almost) endless when it comes to what materials can be used.
 FlexArm/FlexCNC uses a custom material called onyx for all 3D printed parts.
-The onyx is integrated with chopped carbon and is three-and-a-half times stiffer than nylon, while still being light in weight.
+The onyx is integrated with chopped carbon, which is three-and-a-half times stiffer than nylon while still being light in weight.
 The onyx can be reinforced with carbon fiber, Kevlar, and fiberglass for an even stronger material.

 The main reason FlexArm/FlexCNC uses 3D printing technology is the cost saving measures it provides.
 Machinists no longer have to be tied up making a custom part that can easily be made using a 3D printer.
-The 3D printer is automated so you can set it and forget about it until the part is finished, and the CNC machine can be used for parts where the material properties are essential.
+The 3D printer is automated so you can set it and forget it until the part is finished.
+This frees up the CNC machine for parts where the material properties are essential.

-Despite the challenges, 3D printing will continually evolve and become a larger part of the manufacturing industry.
-This technology can enhance innovation and add value to operations, so it is important to ensure that the technology fits the the product and makes sense for the business.
-FlexArm/FlexCNC found a way to include 3D printing into their daily operations and they will continue to use the technology as it further evolves.
+Despite the challenges, 3D printing is continually evolving and becoming a larger part of the manufacturing industry.
+This technology enhances innovation and adds value to operations, so it is important to ensure that the technology fits the the product and makes sense for the business.
+FlexArm/FlexCNC found a way to include 3D printing into their daily operations, and they will continue to use the technology as it further evolves.